Linux For Normies (from a normie's point of view)

 Instead of C: or F: you got /dev/device_id or /dev/sd[a-z][number] (e.g /dev/sda1) - your partition editing application will provide you with more information.

 ext4 - very commonly used file system during partitioning.
-Trying to access a disk that uses ext 4 on Windows is pretty hard so beware.
-Same goes with most types except ntfs.
+Trying to access a disk that uses ext4 on Windows is pretty hard, so beware.

 Linux swap - Usually used when your physical RAM is fully used.
 Linux takes some storage space for RAM (so yeah installing RAM)